-Cleaning and managing your list is a very important aspect of email marketing, and one which can be overlooked by most.
+Cleaning and managing your list is a very important aspect of email marketing—one which is overlooked by many.

 As you start out, you find yourself reaching for milestones, like your first 10, 100, and 1,000 subscribers.
-These goals are terrific and will often help to keep you focused on the work in front of you.
+These goals are terrific and can help keep you focused on the work in front of you.

 What if we told you there is another key aspect to list health that has nothing to do with growth in numbers?

 An engaged list is more important than a large list.

 If you see that your open rates, click rates and replies have fallen then it may be time to clean up your list.
 Especially if you have been building it over a sustained period of time.

 Here's why you should focus on quality over quantity: